C3driK/Bash_scripts-basic/0x00-shell_basics/README.md

-This script contains the command to show the current working directory.
+The first script 0-working directory is used to display the current working directory of the user.